andreaswittmann/project-bot/setup-lf.md

 head -10 config.yaml
 ```

-The main configuration was copied from template with environment variable references for API keys (${OPENAI_API_KEY}, ${ANTHROPIC_API_KEY2}), a organized `docker-volumes` directory was created containing all directories needed for Docker volume mounting (data, projects, logs), and configuration files were prepared for container access.
+The main configuration was copied from template, a organized `docker-volumes` directory was created containing all directories needed for Docker volume mounting (data, projects, logs), and configuration files were prepared for container access.

 ## Step 3: Configure Docker Environment and API Keys